-1. Strategic Risk - Strategic risk is the risk of pursuing the wrong investment strategy due to lack of clarity in investment beliefs, objectives and/or risk tolerance.
+- 1. Strategic Risk Strategic risk is the risk of pursuing the wrong investment strategy due to lack of clarity in investment beliefs, objectives and/or risk tolerance.
 To the extent any of these decision components change, the Strategic Target Allocation may no longer be appropriate and may require review.
-To ensure that the Strategic Target Allocation remains appropriate:

-- a) The Strategic Target Allocation will be reviewed at least annually for reasonableness relative to significant economic and market changes or to changes in the Board's longterm goals and objectives. - b) A formal asset allocation study will be conducted at least every three years to verify or amend the targets.

-A formal pension financial (asset-liability) study will be conducted at least every vears.

-2. Strategy Implementation Risk - Strategy Implementation Risk is the risk that asset class portfolios and/or the total fund will underperform their strategic benchmarks1 or Asset Class Goals.
-Asset classes are invested to outperform their benchmarks over 5 year periods, achieve their Asset Class Goal over longer time horizons and to not exceed risk expectations defined for them in the asset allocation studies.
+To ensure that the Strategic Target Allocation remains appropriate: - a) The Strategic Target Allocation will be reviewed at least annually for reasonableness relative to significant economic and market changes or to changes in the Board's long-term goals and objectives. - b) A formal asset allocation study will be conducted at least every three years to verify or amend the targets. - c) A formal pension financial (asset-liability) study will be conducted at least every six years. - 2.
+Strategy Implementation Risk Strategy Implementation Risk is the risk that asset class portfolios and/or the total fund will underperform their strategic benchmarks..
+Asset classes are invested to outperform their benchmarks over rolling 5 year periods, and to not exceed risk expectations defined for them in the asset allocation studies.